 Paying off debt can seem stressful and sometimes impossible.
 Bankruptcy gives you a chance for a fresh start.

-If you’d like to learn more about whether or not bankruptcy might be a good option for you and what mistakes to avoid, you can talk to an experienced Denver, Colorado, bankruptcy lawyer.
+If you’d like to learn more about whether or not bankruptcy might be a good option for you and what mistakes to avoid, like taking on more debt before you file, you can talk to an experienced Denver, Colorado, bankruptcy lawyer.
 We have helped thousands of people from all walks of life find relief from their debt problems.
 Bankruptcy may be the right solution for you, to help you get a fresh start and rebuild your credit.

 We’ll be happy to answer any questions you may have.
 Feel free to schedule a free consultation and check out our website for more information about bankruptcy and credit repair.
 Bankruptcy is all we do.